Assistant/Associate Professor Orchestral Conducting (TT)

 * Participate in the development of teaching-learning methods and materials

-* Participate in departmental, area, and campus professional activities/committees
+* Participate in departmental, area and campus professional activities/committees

-* Participate in the college's learning outcomes assessment program, including course, program, and institutional assessments to continually improve student learning outcomes
+* Participate in the college's learning outcomes assessment program, including course, program, and institutional assessments

 Required:

-* Professional experience is required when the applicant possesses a Master's degree
+* Professional experience is required when the applicant possesses a master's degree

 * Promote and incorporate culturally affirming DEIA and anti-racist principles to nurture and create a respectful, inclusive, and equitable learning and work environment.
 In conducting their duties, staff members shall respect and acknowledge the diversity of students and colleagues.